slowernews/wisdom-tldr/chapters/chapter_1_self.md

 <!--
 - believe it and it will be doesn't always work - there are limits to our belief.
 - what limits individuals is the inability to confront reality, to see things for what they truly are.
+> *"Every man takes the limits of his own field of vision for the limits of the world."
+-- Arthur Schopenhauer*
+> *"Motivation is what gets you started.
+Habit is what keeps you going."
+-- Jim Rohn*
 -->

 > *"We don’t rise to the level of our expectations, we fall to the level of our training."